Pink Friday: Roman Reloaded: Singles

-Pink Friday: Roman Reloaded was promoted with five singles.
 "Starships" was released as the lead single from the album on February 14, 2012.
 The song was an international hit, peaking inside the top ten in over fifteen countries.
-In the United States, the song charted at number 5 on the Billboard Hot 100.
+In the United States, the song charted at number five on the Billboard Hot 100.
 The song is also Minaj's second most certified single to date.
 "Right by My Side" was sent to US rhythmic radio and US urban radio on March 27, 2012, as the album's second single.
 The song, which features additional vocals from Chris Brown, has since peaked at number 51 on the Billboard Hot 100.
 "Beez in the Trap", which features 2 Chainz, was sent to US rhythmic radio on May 29, 2012, as the third single from the album.
 The song peaked at number 48 on the Billboard Hot 100.